elemprod/lptask/README.md

 ## Configuring & Starting Tasks

-Once defined or allocated in the case of a task pool, buffered and unbuffered tasks are all accessed in the same way.
+Once defined or allocated in the case of a task pool, buffered and unbuffered tasks are accessed in the same way.

 Each task must to be configured with the `sched_task_config()` function before it can be started with `sched_task_start()` function.